alshedivat/al-folio/_pages/cv.md

 ---

-### philosophy $$\subset$$ humanities research
+### philosophy work

-"And then the Hammer Broke: Seeing Machine Vision."
+"And then the Hammer Broke: Reflections on Machine Ethics from Feminist Philosophy of Science."
 **Andre Ye**.
 [Link](/writing/files/hammer-broke.pdf){:target="_blank"}.
-In submission to the Pacific University Undergraduate Philosophy Conference.
+Pacific University Philosophy Conference.
-The favorite philosophy essay I've written!

 "Computational Production of Simulacra."
 **Andre Ye**.